This evening I read a wonderful sermon by Martin Luther King Jr. I’d not read the sermon before but was especially moved by the topic.

 Are you waiting for a guarantee it will happen before moving forward?

 Let me ask you this: Is there a dream you’ve had that you are realizing is not going to come to fruition?
 And how does that make you feel?
 Are you still inspired to pursue that dream?
-Share your story in the comments below.
+Feel free to share your story in the comments below.
 And feel free to chase the dream even when the outcome is unknown — that’s called courage.